-Susan is a retired nurse, who has always loved art and music.
-Her walls are covered with paintings, and she once painted hospital mural.
+Susan is a retired nurse, who has always loved art, music, and DIY crafting.

 Would It Be Possible To Make Kitchen Tiles With My Cricut Machine?